sairampasupuleti42/openstay/src/modules/support/DOCUMENTATION.md

 The chatbot's intelligence comes from a comprehensive knowledge base covering:

 ### Platform Information
-- What is OpenStay and how it works
+- What is Openstay and how it works
 - Community-driven travel concepts
 - Cultural exchange focus
 - Group hosting specialization